|write a review of this game|

 SummaryVisually polished but has little substance.

+The GoodThe second in the trilogy of games based on the Blair Witch mythos delves into the events surrounding the coffin rock massacre.
+As before the story is interesting to discover and provides info regarding the history of the BW, though in this case it's almost more of a side story than anything else.
 Visually this game is great.
 Human head have done a great job in getting the most out of the Nocturne engine.
 There is little to no slowdown even with loads of people on screen at once which proved to be a bit of a problem with Vol 1.
 Combat has been tightened a little also and now feels quite slick.
 Sound is decent and contains some very creepy noises, particularly the children screaming which is guaranteed to send a shiver down the spine.